Schnauzer Ears Stand Up – Is That A Problem? Possible Reasons

 2. You will twist your dog’s ear while simultaneously pulling it in an upward direction.

-Pull it up until you hear a creaking sound and you feel a pop, at which point your Schnauzer ears should be standing up.
+Pull it up until you hear a creaking sound, and you feel a pop, at which point your Schnauzer ears should be standing up.
 Be careful not to pull the dog’s ear too far or too hard because it may hurt your pet dog.
 Use this technique only if the dog’s fur has sufficient length and thickness.

-Precious Dogs with Pointy Ears You Need to See
+Precious Dogs with Pointy Ears

 Does Your Dog Have A Floppy Ear?

 Many pet owners notice their dogs’ ears are floppy.
 They do not want to stand up and shake them out.
-Sometimes it helps to bend the ear forward and then shake it so the excess skin will fall off, or use a rubber band to gently remove any excess skin from the ear with your fingers.
+Sometimes, it helps to bend the ear forward and then shake it so the excess skin will fall off, or use a rubber band to gently remove any excess skin from the ear with your fingers.

 Some people have tried using ointment, makeup remover, soap bubbles, water, or hydrogen peroxide.
 None of these work and can cause problems.
 If your dog’s ear is working correctly, it is a sign that they are healthy.
 Droopy ears are usually a genetic condition; however, they are often caused by injury to the ear or an ear infection.
 The infected ear will not stand up straight due to pain and discomfort.